CIMF/cimf-website/content/en/cim.md

 CIM has assembled a dedicated faculty of international acclaim committed to leading students to the highest professional standards.
 These practicing artists/teachers pass on a wealth of knowledge and wisdom to their students.

 CIM has cultivated many major international music competition winners, world-famous musicians and students who are members of nearly all major orchestras throughout the world.
-Notable alumni include Jinjoo Cho, Frank Huang, David Requiro and Daniil Trifonov.
+Notable alumni include Frank Huang, David Requiro and Daniil Trifonov.

 ![CIM Front Entrance](/img/cim-img/cim-front-entrance.jpg)